daniel-beet/acme.sh.wiki-clone/DNS-API-Dev-Guide.md

 ### 4. The file shebang must be `sh` not `bash`
 acme.sh is a `unix shell` script,  not just a `bash` script.

-If you want to contribute your script, the shebang muse be:
+If you want to contribute your script, the shebang must be:
 ```sh
 #!/usr/bin/env sh
 ```